jamesnocentini/ReactNative-UntitledTodoApp/README.md

 this.props.navigator.push({id: 2, data: data});
 ```

-You’re creating the database and then registering a design document with a view to query documents by their `created_at` property.
+Here, you’re creating the database and then registering a design document with a view to query documents by their `created_at` property.

 Next, open `Lists.js` and require the database object once more: